HarshGupta767/Excel-Sales-Finances-and-Realtime-Time-Business-Analytics/README.md

     Create a _[project priority matrix report](https://github.com/HarshGupta767/Excel-Sales-Finances-and-Realtime-Time-Business-Analytics/blob/main/Projects%20Priority%20Metrix.pdf)_

-- **Purpose of Project Priority Matrix:** To assist in analyzing which of the multiple projects is the most suitable and profitable for the company.
+- **Purpose of Project Priority Matrix:** To easily differentiate between multiple projects based on their feasibility, impact, and size.

-- **Importance of determining priority of projects:**
+- **Importance of determining priority of projects:**  To assist in analyzing which of the multiple projects is the most suitable and profitable for the company.

-- **Role of reports:**
+- **Role of reports:** The Project Priority Matrix offers a visual representation that helps decision makers achieve clarity and understanding regarding the necessary decisions.